PTKay/GenerationsConfigTool_Rewrite/README.md

 # Sonic Generations Configuration Tool (Rewrite)

-Rewriting Sonic Generations' Configuration Tool because why not.
+Rewriting Sonic Generations' Configuration Tool using WPF as a way to teach myself how to use it.

 Current features: